Denys Lowson: Career

-In 1930, was admitted as a barrister to Inner Temple.
+In 1930, he was admitted as a barrister to the Inner Temple.
 He gained prestige as a financier, specialising in unit trusts, and in the 1940s took control of the National Group of Unit Trusts.
 According to The Times, Lowson "showed consistently that he was more concerned to turn situations to the advantage of himself and the interests he controlled than with his fiduciary duty to the companies of which he was a director."

 Lowson served as Sheriff of the City of London (1939–40), Alderman of London (1942–73) and Lord Mayor of London (1950–51).
 Lowson, then 44, became the youngest modern Lord Mayor upon his election.
 He was also High Steward of Stratford-upon-Avon in 1952 and Governor of the Royal Shakespeare Theatre in Stratford-upon-Avon.
 He was also a Freeman of the City of London.
 Lowson held a number of positions of influence in various organisations, including as governor of hospitals, a Master of livery companies and president and vice-president of multiple national and Commonwealth organisations.

-He was created a Baronet Lowson, of Westlaws, County Perth on 27 June 1951.
+He was created a Baronet Lowson, of Westlaws, County Perth, on 27 June 1951.